Margo Timmins: Early life

 In 1977, the Timmins family moved from Montreal to Toronto.
-They lived in Etobicoke in the west-end of the city and Margo attended Richview Collegiate Institute in her high school years.
+They lived in the west of Etobicoke.
+Timmins went to Richview Collegiate Institute.

-Young adult

-After graduating from high school, Timmins spent her evenings along with her brother Michael exploring the punk music scene in Toronto that was happening on Queen Street West.
+After graduating from high school, Timmins and her brother Michael explored the punk music scene in Toronto on Queen Street West.
 When Michael started his first band, the Hunger Project, she would hang out with the band, take the tickets, and carry the equipment.

-Timmins supported herself by doing clerical work for her father and performing chores around the house.
+Timmins earned money by doing clerical work for her father and performing chores around the house.

-But by her mid-20s, Timmins had left the night life behind and was studying social work at university.
-It was also during this time that Timmins developed her signature mane of long hair.
-As she tells it, "As a kid I was always mistaken for a boy.
+In her mid-20s, Timmins studied social work at university.
+In an interview with People she said, "As a kid I was always mistaken for a boy.
 I didn't get long hair until my early 20s.
 That's when I discovered hair was important."

 Cowboy Junkies

+Michael Timmins, Margo's brother, formed the band Cowboy Junkies, with Margo's voice as a distinctive feature.
+Steve Leggett of AllMusic describes her voice as "ethereal".
 In 1985, her brother Michael recruited Margo as the lead vocalist for Cowboy Junkies even though she had never sung publicly before.
 Initially Margo would not sing in front of the other band members, she would only sing in front of Michael.
 Eventually, Michael convinced Margo to sing in front of the other band members and they liked her performance.

-Margo Timmins has said about that time, "So when he asked me I was freaked out, but I said 'Okay, so long as if I don't do a good job you fire me' I didn't want to hurt his music, because his music is so important to him."
+Margo Timmins has said about that time, "So when he asked me I was freaked out, but I said 'Okay, so long as if I don't do a good job, you fire me.'
+I didn't want to hurt his music, because his music is so important to him."
 It took a long time for her to get comfortable singing in front of an audience.
 In fact, many of the early shows had Margo singing with her back to the audience.

 Timmins has stated that it took her ten years to get comfortable singing in front of an audience, and she suffers from stage fright.

-Present
+Personal life

-She lives in Toronto with her husband Graham Henderson and their son Ed.
+She lives in Toronto with her husband Graham Henderson and their son.
 However, she likes to spend most of her time at their 100-year-old farmhouse in Grey County, Ontario.

-She married Graham Henderson in 1988.
-She met her husband, an entertainment lawyer, in the mid-1980s after he heard the band's demo tapes and went to see them at Toronto's bar, restaurant and performance space The Rivoli.
-Shortly thereafter he was not only working to get the Junkies their recording contract with BMG in the U.S., but he and Margo started dating.
-Graham Henderson has been a partner at the law firm of McCarthy Tétrault and served as vice-president of business affairs and e-commerce at Universal Music Canada until 2000 when he was named president of the Canadian Recording Industry Association (CRIA).
+Henderson has represented Cowboy Junkies in legal matters.